-In 2018 the Booleroo Steam & Traction Preservation Society will be celebrating its 50th Anniversary.
+In 2018 the Booleroo Steam & Traction Preservation Society celebrated its 50th Anniversary.

 The beginning was simple; a man enjoyed collecting wonderful machines…